We expand access to knowledge about cells, microbes, and everyday health by building digital learning resources in African Mother Tongues.

 • We aim to increase scientific literacy and understanding about our world by increasing dialogues about the microbial sciences in the languages that people speak regularly on the African Continent.

 • Languages hold culture and ways of knowing and understanding the world.
-Therefore, by making sure that various languages have the capacity and dynamic range to discuss technical scientific information, we increase our dynamic range of understanding in the same breath.
+Therefore, by making sure that various languages have the capacity and dynamic range to discuss technical scientific information, we increase the dynamic range of understanding in the same breath.

 How we work: